What is the Ramsar Convention on Wetlands?

 Mediterranean wetlands across countries face very similar problems, hence promoting best practice examples and cooperation in the region is vital for the better management of wetlands.

 In addition, many wetlands are shared between countries and their “wise use” depends on the actions of all the countries in question.
-One such example is the Prespa Transboundary Park, where Megali Prespa Lake is shared between Albania, Greece and The FYR of Macedonia.
+One such example is the Prespa Transboundary Park, where Megali Prespa Lake is shared between Albania, Greece and North Macedonia.
 The actions of one country greatly affect the water quality, resources etc. of the other.
 Furthermore, wetland fauna like water birds or fish species are migratory and their conservation requires cooperation between many countries.

 Finally, cooperation on wetlands issues is another way to promote regional cooperation and understanding in a region that has many values in common but also a series of conflicts that should be resolved as soon as possible for the benefit of all Mediterranean people and their environment.